corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/metering-collector.md

 * A list of entries giving a breakdown of the metering data.
 Each entry contains a signing entity, a set of commands, a transaction type, and a count of events in this page that match this specification.

-The output object can also be serialised into `JSON` format by calling `serialize`.
+The output object can also be serialized into `JSON` format by calling `serialize`.

 When you run Metering Collection Tool from the shell, the collected metering data is shown as output on the shell terminal, in `JSON` format.
 The example below shows the output `JSON` on the shell terminal: